According to a new study, eating less than a cup of strawberries per day could improve the symptoms of inflammatory bowel disease.

-Other researchers have focused on the berry's positive impact on cardiovascular health, which, in part, appears to be due to their anti-inflammatory properties.
+Other researchers have focused on the berry's positive impact on

 Earlier studies looking specifically at strawberries and their impact on gut health have, in general, used strawberry-derived compounds, rather than whole fruits.
 The authors of the recent study believe that this approach misses valuable information.